Overview

 Additional security enhancements

 As mentioned above, all DreamPress plans include a free Let's Encrypt SSL certificate.
-If needed, you can add a professionally-signed SSL certificate (such as Sectigo) for an additional fee.
+For an additional fee, you can add a professionally-signed SSL certificate (such as Sectigo).

 You can also add the DreamShield Website Security service to any DreamPress or DreamPress Plus plan (all DreamPress Pro plans include DreamShield at no additional cost).